ViciousSquid/Adventure/README.md

 This is my passion-project and I'd love to hear from contributors!!

-This app integrates and demonstrates the **diceroll API** which I also made: https://github.com/ViciousSquid/diceroll
+This app integrates and demonstrates the **diceroll API** : https://github.com/ViciousSquid/diceroll